Keeping hydrated is crucial for health and well-being, but many people do not consume enough fluids daily.

 - Adult humans are 60 percent water, and our blood is 90 percent water.

-- There is no universally agreed quantity of water that must be consumed daily.
+- No universally agreed quantity of water must be consumed daily.

 - Water is essential for the kidneys and other bodily functions.